Unforgiven (2002): Preliminary matches

-The first match was between The Un-Americans (Lance Storm, Christian, William Regal and Test) and Kane, Goldust, Booker T and Bubba Ray Dudley.
-After a brawl between the teams occurred Storm performed a Superkick on Kane for a near-fall.
-Storm attempted a second Superkick on Kane but Kane countered the move and pinned Storm after a Chokeslam to win the match.
+The first match that aired was The Un-Americans (Lance Storm, Christian, William Regal and Test) against the team of Kane, Goldust, Booker T and Bubba Ray Dudley.
+Mid-way into the match, a brawl between both teams occurred.
+Storm attempted a superkick on Kane, but Kane countered the move and pinned Storm after a chokeslam to win the match.

-The second match was for the WWE Intercontinental Championship between Chris Jericho and Ric Flair.
+The second match was for the WWE Intercontinental Championship, in which Chris Jericho defended the title against Ric Flair.
 During the match, Flair targeted Jericho's left leg.
 Jericho missed a Lionsault on Flair, which further injured Jericho's left leg.
-Whilst a trainer distracted the referee, Jericho revealed that he was faking his injury and applied the Walls of Jericho on Flair.
-Flair submitted, resulting in Jericho retaining the title.
+Whilst a trainer distracted the referee, Jericho revealed that he was faking his injury and applied the Walls of Jericho on Flair, who submitted to the move, resulting in Jericho retaining the championship.

-The third match was between Edge and Eddie Guerrero.
-Edge performed an Edgecution on Guerrero but Guerrero placed his foot on the bottom rope to void the pinfall.
-Guerrero exposed a Turnbuckle, which Edge later collided with.
-Guerrero pinned Edge after a Sunset Flip Powerbomb to win the match.
+A singles match between Edge and Eddie Guerrero followed.
+Edge performed an Edgecution on Guerrero, but Guerrero placed his foot on the bottom rope to void the pinfall.
+Guerrero exposed a turnbuckle, which Edge later collided with.
+Guerrero won the match after executing a sunset flip powerbomb on Edge off the top rope.

 The fourth match was between Billy and Chuck and 3-Minute Warning (Rosey and Jamal) (with Rico).
-Jamal attempted to perform a Pop Up Samoan Drop on Gunn but Gunn countered the move into a Fameasser on Jamal.
+Per the pre-match stipulation, Stephanie McMahon would be forced to participate in "Hot Lesbian Action" with two other lesbians if 3-Minute Warning won.
+Jamal attempted to perform a pop-up Samoan drop on Gunn, who countered the move into a Fameasser on Jamal.
 Rico distracted Gunn, leading to Gunn confronting Rico.
-Jamal pinned Gunn after a Pop Up Samoan Drop to win the match.
+Jamal pinned Gunn after a pop-up Samoan drop to win the match.